PlayStation Portable (PSP) Architecture

 Image

-In 2011, the Computer History Museum (San Jose, California) conducted an interesting interview with MIPS co-founders and former executives [7], where they talked about MIPS’ beginnings, its impact on the industry and eventual reorganisation.
+In 2011, the Computer History Museum (Mountain View, California) conducted an interesting interview with MIPS co-founders and former executives [13], where they talked about MIPS’ beginnings, its impact on the industry, and eventual reorganisation.

-In the case of low-power computing, it was more difficult for me to understand the retreat, as MIPS and ARM shared similar business models (IP licensing).
-Luckily, a previous interview from the Computer History Museum in 2011 also brought up the same question, resulting in this answer:
+In the case of low-power computing, it was harder for me to understand the retreat, as MIPS and ARM shared similar business models based on IP licensing.
+Luckily, a previous interview conducted by the Computer History Museum in 2011 raised the same question, resulting in this answer:

-Nevertheless, when it comes to this topic, I believe that, while we won’t see a new MIPS CPU, we’ll see the result of its former engineers transmitting its distinctive technology into new projects.
+Nevertheless, when it comes to this topic, I believe that, while we are unlikely to see a new MIPS CPU, we will see its former engineers carry MIPS’ distinctive technologies into new projects.

-That being said, let’s take a look at the rest of the PSP components.
+That being said, let’s continue with the PSP analysis.

 Multimedia CPU